| | |

 Make your own exploding seed pod

-It’s not quite the same mechanism, but you can explode pretend seeds from a cup to demonstrate the process of how this mechanism shoots seeds away from the parent plant.
+It’s not quite the exact mechanism, but you can explode pretend seeds from a cup to demonstrate the process of how this mechanism shoots seeds away from the parent plant.

 You’ll need